Leiden Consortium Individual Development (LCID)

 The Leiden Consortium on Individual Development (L-CID) is an ongoing large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six year period.
 L-CID was initiated at Leiden University and is now a collaborative project between Erasmus University Rotterdam (PI: Eveline Crone), Leiden University (PI: Lara Wierenga) and VU University Amsterdam (PI: Marian Bakermans-Kranenburg).

 L-CID has a cohort-sequential design with two cohorts: an early childhood cohort (ECC), aged 3-4 at wave 1, and a middle childhood cohort (MCC), aged 7-8 at wave 1.
 Annual assessments consist of alternating lab- or home visits during which behavioral and neurobiological data are collected.
-We are currently collecting data of the sixth wave of the ECC and the fifth wave of the MCC.
+We finished the data collection for both cohorts.

 The collected data allows, among others, for testing which child characteristics shape the effect of (manipulated) environmental factors.
 The aim of L-CID is twofold: